howonlee/trashcan-gourmand/readme.md

 > I already am eating from the trash can all the time.
 The name of this trash can is ideology.
 The material force of ideology makes me not see what I am effectively eating.
-> - S. Zizek
+> - S. Žižek

-> S. Zizek is a raccoon who lived in a dumpster behind a university's library who was transformed into a human by a witch
+> S. Žižek is a raccoon who lived in a dumpster behind a university's library who was transformed into a human by a witch
 > - B. Sutton

 # Trashcan Gourmand